 The percentage of edited measurements due to significant wave height criterion is represented in figure 11.
-It is about 0.71% and no drift has been detected over the repetitive orbit period, and 0.58% since the beginning of the geodetic period.
+It is about 0.71% and no drift has been detected over the repetitive orbit period, and 0.57% since the beginning of the geodetic period.
+This small decrease in edited data due to significant wave height criterion is due to a decrease of data at default values during the period of the geodetic mission.
 Peaks visible for cyles 304 to 316 are due to altimeter parameters at default values caused by very high mispointing.
 Smaller peaks visible for cycles 212 and 224 are also due to a portion of a pass at default values.
-The effect is barely visible on the global rejected measurements figure 8 for cycle 212, and unseen for cycle 224, because of the weak impact of the SWH criterion with regard to the global rejection criteria.
+The effect is barely visible on the global rejected measurements figure 8 for cycle 212, and unseen for cycle 224, because of the weak impact of the SWH criterion with regard to the global editing criteria.
 Figure 11 (right part) shows that measurements edited by SWH criterion are especially found near coasts in the equatorial regions.

 Figure 11: Left: Cycle per cycle percentage of edited measurements by SWH criterion.
-Right: Map of percentage of edited measurements by SWH criterion over an one-year period (cycles 365 to 516).
+Right: Map of percentage of edited measurements by SWH criterion over an eight-months period (cycles 517 to 537).

-Jason-1 validation and cross calibration activities [Annual Report 2012]
+Jason-1 validation and cross calibration activities [Annual Report 2013]

-CLS.DOS/NT/ 12-221 - 1.1 - Date : March 15, 2013 - Nomenclature : SALP-RP-MA- Page : EA-22139-CLS 31
+CLS.DOS/NT/ 13-226 - 1.1 - Date : April 15, 2014 - Nomenclature : SALP-RP-MA- Page : EA-22269-CLS 33